George S. Mickelson TrailCurrently Closed

 The 109 mile long trail contains more than 4 rock tunnels and hundred converted railroad bridges and 4 rock tunnels.
 The trail surface is primarily made up of crushed limestone and gravel.

-George S. Mickelson Trail Information
+George S. Mickelson Trail Travel Tips

 - There are 15 trailheads, all of which offer parking, self-sale trail pass stations, vault toilets, and tables.